How to translate your Vue.js 3 application with vue-i18n

 </template>

-The $t("main.hello") is a function call returns the text for a message with the id main.hello.
+The $t('main.hello') is a function call that returns the text for the message with the ID main.hello.

 Create translation files